Build Your Own Nightstand – DIY

 2013_0613AZWhen I first thought about who I would ask to participate in Workin’ Girl Wardrobe, the first person I thought of was Nicole Seligman, from writes like a girl.
 If you haven’t ever checked out her blog, DO IT NOW!
 Every time she does an outfit post, I am insanely jealous because I could never pull off all the cute things she wears.

 I swear, dressing for interviews is always a stressful situation.
-Since Nicole is currently on
+Since Nicole

 Read More